somervda/fbmStarter/README.md

 4. Using VSCode open the new project folder.
 5. When initially opened a git repository will not be set up.
 In VSCode click on the "Source Control" icon on the left side.
 This will open with a message that "No source control providers are registered".
 Click on the "Initialize Repository" icon to create a new git repository (Normally select the first/default option for the location of this repository).
 6. Perform a File->Replace in Files in VSCode.
 Replace "fbmStarter" to "[New Project Name]" and "fbm-starter" to "[New Project Name without capitals format]" e.g. in the case of creating a new project called ourDars , fbmStarter->ourDars , fbm-starter->our-dars .
+7. In the VSCode terminal type "npm i" to install the node libraries defined in package.json (may take a while)
+8. Perform a "ng build --prod" to check no errors exist

+**Application specific changes**
+The previous instructions will set up aa direct copy of the fbmStarter code with your new project name, apllication specific changes will still be needed before adding your own code.
+1. Use your own firebase project information(Please don't use the fbmStarter defaults, I will be periodically refreshing this firebase project to make sure it stays fresh. ).
+The firebase config information is stored in the environment folder files.
+2. Change the PWA graphic set in